Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-When applying to a school as selective as Duke University, the supplemental essay portion is key to making your mark.
+When applying to a school as selective as Duke University with a 6% acceptance rate, the supplemental essay portion is key to making your mark.
 There is sure to be a sea of stellar applicants with impressive transcripts and extensive extracurricular involvement.
 Standing out on the Duke supplemental essays relies on telling your story in a compelling way.

 Required Essay